 - Each proposed course — with its College, Department Name, Catalog Course Number and Number of Credits – must be listed on a single line of the form.
 If there are more than 11 courses, then a second AOC form must be used to continue the list.

 - Intermediate and advanced level courses, also known as upper-level courses, usually have at least one pre-requisite in the same discipline.
 Note that there are some CUNY BA exceptions to this pre-requisite rule.
-For example, only foreign language courses beyond the intermediate level (the first two years) may fulfill requirements for AOCs; both micro and macro-economics, which may have pre-requisites, are considered introductory; the second course in a first-year science sequence is introductory; the second year of coursework at New York City College of Technology (the 2000 level) is also introductory.
-Note of course that sometimes intermediate or advanced courses have the word “introductory” in the title, but are still upper-level (e.g., Hunter, Math 353, Introduction to Complex Variables is an upper-level course).
+For example, only foreign language courses beyond the intermediate level (the first two years) may fulfill requirements for AOCs; both micro and macro-economics, which may have pre-requisites, are considered introductory; the second course in a first-year science sequence is introductory; the second year of coursework at New York City College of Technology (the 2000 level) is also considered introductory.
+Of course sometimes intermediate or advanced courses have the word “introductory” in the title, but are still upper-level (e.g., Hunter, Math 353, Introduction to Complex Variables, is an upper-level course).
 College catalogs often indicate which courses are introductory, intermediate or advanced.

 - The title of the AOC is appropriate and accurately reflects the chosen courses.